MervCodes

 apt-get update && apt-get install -y --no-install-recommends build-essential

-Google's distroless images contain only your application and its runtime dependencies.
-They have no shell, no package manager, and no other OS utilities.
-This makes them both small and secure.
+Google's distroless images contain only your app and runtime deps.
+No shell, no package manager, no OS utilities.
+Small and secure.

 FROM gcr.io/distroless/static-debian12